 The second CIIP component involves personalized planning focused on key job and integration decisions, as well as actions to be taken before and after arrival in Canada.

 The third CIIP component provides online advice, tools and other resources, as well as direct contact with Canadian partners including employers.
 In this way, CIIP also acts as an integration platform for employers and other partners to reach out to newcomers even before they land in Canada.

 A third-party evaluation of the pilot phase demonstrated the success of the program, with 67% of respondents employed at the time of the survey; 59% of whom were in the same or a related occupation.
 A full 93% of those employed were working within six months of their arrival in Canada.

-Designed and managed by the Association of Canadian Community Colleges, CIIP ran as a pilot project funded by Human Resources and Skills Development Canada from 2005-2010, serving 9,190 clients in China, India and the Philippines through offices in Guangzhou, Delhi and Manila.
+Designed and managed by the Association of Canadian Community Colleges, CIIP ran as a pilot project funded by Employment and Social Development Canada from 2005-2010, serving 9,190 clients in China, India and the Philippines through offices in Guangzhou, Delhi and Manila.

 CIIP expanded in October 2010 when Citizenship and Immigration Canada assumed support for the program.
 At this time, an additional office was established in London program delivery expanded to serve clients from 25 countries.